Shaurya-Sethi/mcp-crawl4ai-rag/README.md

 ### Knowledge Graph Tools (requires `USE_KNOWLEDGE_GRAPH=true`, see below)

 6. **`parse_github_repository`**: Parse a GitHub repository into a Neo4j knowledge graph, extracting classes, methods, functions, and their relationships for hallucination detection
 7. **`check_ai_script_hallucinations`**: Analyze Python scripts for AI hallucinations by validating imports, method calls, and class usage against the knowledge graph.
-The tool accepts either a path to a `.py` file or raw `script_content`.
+The tool accepts either a path to a `.py` file or raw `script_content`. **When the server runs in Docker, file paths must refer to locations inside the container.
+Mount host directories with `-v` or send the script through the `/api/check_script_hallucinations` endpoint using `script_content` to avoid `Script not found` errors.**
 8. **`query_knowledge_graph`**: Explore and query the Neo4j knowledge graph with commands like `repos`, `classes`, `methods`, and custom Cypher queries

 ## Prerequisites